Lactuca

 -

-Several species of wild lettuce (Lactuca spp., Asteraceae family) are common in nurseries and landscapes and are very similar to sowthistle (Sonchus spp.).
-These species are winter annuals but may also germinate in the spring or summer in irrigated nursery crops or landscapes.
 Seedlings form a rosette of waxy leaves with variable, lobed leaf margins.
 Wild lettuce leaves are similar to sowthistle leaves but lack prickles on leaf margins.
-In warm weather, plants bolt to about 3 to 4 feet tall, but some species may reach 8 feet in height.
-Flowers are pale yellow and form on branched heads.
-Seedhead is similar to a dandelion but smaller.
-Seeds have a pappus that aids wind and water dispersal.
-Avoid letting plants go to seed.
-Consider a preemergence broadleaf herbicide labeled for use.
+Depending on the species, plants can mature to 1 to 4 feet in height.
+In warm weather, plants can bolt and some species may reach 8 feet in height.
+Some species produce insignificant flowers that are pale yellow and form on branched heads.
+The seed head is similar to a dandelion but smaller.

 - See this plant in the following landscape: